UR CTSI Clinical Research Center: Testing Tomorrow's Therapies Today

-Nathaniel Jackson is participating in a drug trial for Duchenne muscular dystrophy, a fatal disease that progressively wastes away muscle.
-During a drug infusion at the CRC, he holds his baby brother as his mother hovers over him, afraid the baby will pull out his IV.
+Nathaniel Jackson is participating in a drug trial for Duchenne muscular dystrophy, a fatal disease that progressively weakens muscle.
+During a drug infusion at the Clinical Research Center, he holds his baby brother as his mother hovers over him, afraid the baby will pull out his IV.
 Nathaniel, half defiantly, half reassuringly says, "I can do this."

 Nathaniel was diagnosed with Duchenne when he was 5 years old.
 Over the years, he has lost his ability to do many things.
 Climbing stairs is a now challenge for him and most children with Duchenne are confined to a wheel chair by their teens.

-With no disease-altering therapies currently available, this clinical trial offers hope to Nathaniel and his family who are grateful to have the CRC so close to their home in the city of Rochester.
+With no disease-altering therapies currently available, this clinical trial offers hope to Nathaniel and his family who are grateful to have the Clinical Research Center so close to their home in the city of Rochester.

-“If we didn’t have the CRC, we would probably have to go to Columbus, OH – at least hours away, and that would be very hard,” said Nathaniel’s mother, Melanie Jackson.
+“If we didn’t have the center, we would probably have to go to Columbus, OH – at least hours away, and that would be very hard,” said Nathaniel’s mother, Melanie Jackson, of her son's weekly visits to the Clinical Research Center.
 “I’m glad we live in a city where they can accommodate him.”

-“We are lucky to have a resource like the CRC,” says Giovanni Schifitto, M.D., M.S., director of the CRC and professor of Neurology at the University of Rochester Medical Center.
+“We are lucky to have a resource like the Clinical Research Center,” says Giovanni Schifitto, M.D., M.S., director of the center and professor of Neurology at the University of Rochester Medical Center.
 “There are institutions that don’t have such a resource and therefore cannot do certain studies.”

-Michael started coming to URMC when he was diagnosed with FSHD at 12 years old.
-For the last few years, he has been coming to the CRC for clinical trials that mostly help researchers better understand FSHD.
-Michael hopes that his participation in these trials will help find a cure – and not just to benefit himself.
+Michael started coming to center when he was diagnosed with FSHD at 12 years old.
+For the last few years, he has been coming here for clinical trials that mostly help researchers understand FSHD.
+Michael hopes that his participation in these trials will help find a cure – and not just for his own benefit.

-The CRC commonly carries over 100 studies at a time that aim to cure, prevent, or better diagnose a myriad of diseases.
+The UR CTSI's Clinical Research Center commonly carries over 100 clinical trials at a time that aim to cure, prevent, or better diagnose a myriad of diseases.
 From understanding the cause of cognitive decline in HIV patients to testing new drugs for Duchenne, the CRC and its staff are integral to a process that offers hope not only to their study participants, but to millions of people suffering with these diseases around the world.

-While the CRC aids with the implementation phase of a trial, the CTSI also offers help with designing trials, navigating regulatory processes, recruiting diverse participants, training study personnel, and managing clinical data.
-The CTSI is also part of a new national clinical trial network, called the Trial Innovation Network, which aims to streamline clinical trial start up, reducing the time it takes to get trials off the ground.
+While the center aids with the implementation of clinical trials, the UR CTSI also offers help with designing trials, navigating regulatory processes, recruiting diverse pools of participants, training study personnel, and managing clinical data.
+The UR CTSI is also part of a national clinical trial network, called the Trial Innovation Network, which aims to streamline clinical trial start up, reducing the time it takes to get trials off the ground.